 We can guide you on purchasing gear that fits and works for you, and provides you with the safest possible and yet most affordable fencing experience.
 From shoes and gloves to masks and uniforms, there are a number of decisions that go into making the right purchase.
 While not the cheapest of all sports, many people find fencing to be surprisingly inexpensive.

-For a listing of and links to fencing equipment vendors, see our “links” page on the main Washington Fencing Web site.
+For a listing of and links to fencing equipment vendors, see our “links” page.

 Here's a typical competitive fencer's equipment list:

 Two or three weapons (foil, saber, or epee)